Supporting imagery

 32-bit addresses look very tempting on paper, but if the system won’t use anywhere near 4 GB of memory locations, then it’s a huge waste of resources.
 For instance, even though the upper address lines never change, they will still be decoded for every memory read.

-So, with good reasons, Nintendo cut down to 27-bit addresses.
+So, for good reasons, Nintendo cut down to 27-bit addresses.
 This means that up to 128 MB of memory can be accessed instead.
 32-bit words are still used as pointers but the upper 5 bits are discarded.
 As a result, some parts of the memory map will be mirrored.

 That being said, the memory map layout allows the CPU to access the majority of the components that make up this system.
 This includes [5]: